D.A.’s Tradition of Self-Support

-Just like your own group, the GSO is self-supporting through the contributions of DA groups and members everywhere.
-The GSO cannot serve you or any suffering compulsive debtor without your personal and your group’s experience, strength, hope and financial support.
-The GSO must serve a rapidly growing number of members like you and groups like yours, and it cannot do so without adequate funds and prudent reserves.
-Each DA member and each group is asked to provide regular support at every level so each DA member, each group and the GSO can do the most important task that any of us has: to carry the message to the still-suffering compulsive debtor.
+Debtors Anonymous is self-supporting through the contributions of D.A. groups and members everywhere.
+D.A. cannot serve you or any suffering compulsive debtor without your personal and your group’s experience, strength, hope and financial support.
+The Fellowship’s office must serve a growing number of members like you and groups like yours, and it cannot do so without adequate funds and prudent reserves.
+Each D.A. member and group is asked to provide regular support at every level, so that each DA member, each group, and the office can do the most important task that any of us has: to carry the message to the still-suffering compulsive debtor.

-- Contributions help publish literature and other materials
+- the publication of literature and other recovery materials

-- Each individual DA member who is able is asked to contribute at each meeting so your local group has enough funds to pay rent, buy literature, sponsor special events, build a prudent reserve, and contribute to any Area Group, any Intergroup and the GSB.
+- Each individual D.A. member who is able is asked to contribute at each meeting so your local group has enough funds to pay rent, buy literature, sponsor special events, build a prudent reserve, and contribute to any Area Group, any Intergroup and the Fellowship as a whole.
 Even if you are unable to give, please keep coming back.
-The still-suffering debtor is the most important person in DA and all the efforts of both the GSO and the GSB serve you and help you and all compulsive debtors like you recover.
-Members who have experienced prosperity through recovery in DA are asked to put $5 in the basket at each meeting.
-Individuals can make separate contributions to the GSB of up to $5,000 per calendar year.
-Individuals may want to give directly to the GSB on a regular basis or to celebrate special occasions such as…
+The still-suffering debtor is the most important person in D.A. and all the efforts of both the GSO and the General Service Board (GSB) serve you and help you and all compulsive debtors like you recover.
+Members who have experienced prosperity through recovery in D.A. can consider putting $5 or more in the basket at each meeting.
+Additionally, individuals can make direct contributions to the Fellowship of up to $5,000 per calendar year.
+Individuals may want to contribute directly to the Fellowship on a regular basis or to celebrate special occasions such as:

 - Anniversary Gifts.
-Many DA members give special gifts to the GSB to commemorate the anniversary of their first DA meeting or their first day of abstinence from compulsive debting.
+Many D.A. members give special gifts to D.A. to commemorate the anniversary of their first D.A. meeting or their first day of abstinence from compulsive debting.

-- Regular contributions: many DA members put monthly or quarterly contributions to the GSB, above and beyond their group donations, in their personal spending plans.
+- Regular contributions: many D.A. members put direct monthly or quarterly contributions to the Fellowship, above and beyond what they contribute to their groups, in their personal spending plans.

 How can my meeting contribute?